Smohanta23/Brainwave_Matrix_Intern/README.md

+### Below are the steps for how one can use this project for further improvisation

 ### **1. Download and Unzip the Project Files**
 1. **Download the Project**: Obtain the zipped file containing the project.
 2. **Extract Files**: Unzip the downloaded file to your local system.
 You will find a folder named `library` containing all the necessary files for the project.